-The reason the certainty trap is so easy to fall for is because historical data can feel so safe and reassuring.
+The certainty trap is so easy to fall for because historical data can feel so safe and reassuring.

 Look here, my data says that this has never (always) happened in the past.
 Surely this trend will continue.
 I’ll just sit here and wait for my profits to start rolling in.